 - abdominal pain

 - loss of appetite

 - pain in the right-hand side of the abdomen

 Symptoms usually start 2 to 3 months after infection with the virus and may last from 6 weeks to 6 months.

 CHECK YOUR SYMPTOMS — Use our Symptom Checker and find out if you need to seek medical help.

 What causes hepatitis B?

-Some people get hepatitis B when they are older.
+Hepatitis B is caused by the hepatitis B virus.
 It can happen through exposure to infected blood and other bodily fluids in the following situations:

 - sharing needles and other injecting drug equipment

 - close family contact with someone who has hepatitis B